 6-8 hours – ca. 21 km (13 miles) – Alt.
 800 to 550 m (2575 to 1800 feet)

-Day 9: Following Rangá river to Road Nr 1 (Reykjavik by bus or individual Westmann Islands extension)
+Day 8: Tindfjöll - Meadows of the Rangá river.
+To Road Nr 1 (Reykjavik by bus or individual Westmann Islands extension)

 - Return to Reykjavik where you arrive in the afternoon either by regular bus to Mjódd Central Bus Station), or down town with one of our vehicles.

 - Individual two-day / two-night extension to the Vestmann Islands (see online program)